Reddishye/AxMinions/README.md

 Feel free to compile it.
 I also took the time to update some dependencies.

 > [!NOTE]
-> A PR **WON'T** be made to original AxMinions repository.
-The support for lower versions on this fork has been reduced in order to support a better scalability and a smoother maintenance, what understandbly may not reach the standards of Artillex Studios regarding to version compatibility.
+> A PR **WON'T** be made to the original AxMinions repository.
+The support for lower versions on this fork has been reduced in order to support a better scalability and a smoother maintenance, which understandably may not reach the standards of Artillex Studios regarding version compatibility.